Skip to content

 By the mid seventies, the Chelsea Estate had been planted with thousands of native and exotic trees and bushes.
 Its lush, carefully planted surrounds won Chelsea Sugar the Waitemata Garden Centre prize for the best factory environment on the North Shore.

-Downhill Derby goes off!
+Downhill Derby goes off

 The Chelsea grounds were home to the ‘Downhill Derby’.
-In this event, people built carts to race down the very steep refinery road – the fastest survivor took the honours.
+In this event, people built carts to race down the very steep refinery road – the fastest took the honours.

 The bridge brings the city closer